travelsonic/Dance-Dance-Revolution-Game-Engine/Shared Components/Stepdata Formats/SSQ.md

 SSQ files are a sequence of chunks, each utilizing a variety of data structures to store information about a song's step data, as well as the actual step information for specific step charts.

-Based on the data structure observations I've made - data structure names found in leftover debugging data specifically, I am tempted to say that the "SSQ" format is really specialized form of a more general sequence format meant to handle many kinds of sequences in the DDR game series.
-At this point, however, this is speculation; I won't say anything definitive without doing more research first, as a lot is needed before
-such things are "proven" IMO.
+Based on data structure names found in leftover debugging data, and observing other sequences in game file data, I'm tempted to say that the "SSQ" format is really specialized form of a more general sequence format meant to handle many kinds of sequences in the DDR game series.
+At this point, however, this is speculation; I won't say anything definitive without doing more research first, as a lot is needed before such things are "proven" IMO.

 ## Data Structures:
 The following data structures are used for organizing the data within a SSQ file.